Arnold Schwarzenegger: Divorce

 On May 9, 2011, Shriver and Schwarzenegger ended their relationship after 25 years of marriage with Shriver moving out of their Brentwood mansion.

+Pursuant to the divorce judgment, Schwarzenegger kept the Brentwood home, while Shriver purchased a new home nearby so that the children could travel between their parents' homes.
+They shared custody of the two youngest children.
+Schwarzenegger came under fire after the initial petition did not include spousal support and a reimbursement of attorney's fees.
+However, he claims this was not intentional and that he signed the initial documents without having properly read them.
+He filed amended divorce papers remedying this.
+Schwarzenegger and Shriver finalized their divorce in 2021, ten years after separating.

+In June 2022, a jury ruled that Maria Shriver was entitled to half of her ex-husband's post-divorce savings that he earned from 1986 to 2011, including a pension.

-On May 16, 2011, the Los Angeles Times revealed that Schwarzenegger had fathered a son more than 14 years earlier with an employee in their household, Mildred Patricia "Patty" Baena.
+On May 16, 2011, the Los Angeles Times revealed that Schwarzenegger had fathered a son, Joseph, more than 14 years earlier with an employee in their household, Mildred Patricia "Patty" Baena.
 "After leaving the governor's office I told my wife about this event, which occurred over a decade ago," Schwarzenegger said to the Times.
 In the statement, Schwarzenegger did not mention that he had confessed to his wife only after she had confronted him with the information, which she had done after confirming with the housekeeper what she had suspected about the child.

 Baena is of Guatemalan origin.
 She was employed by the family for 20 years and retired in January 2011.
 The pregnant Baena was working in the home while Shriver was pregnant with the youngest of the couple's four children.
-Baena's son with Schwarzenegger was born days after Shriver gave birth.
+Baena's son with Schwarzenegger was born five days after Shriver gave birth.
 Schwarzenegger said that it took seven or eight years before he found out that he had fathered a child with his housekeeper.
 It was not until the boy "started looking like [him] ... that [he] put things together".
 Schwarzenegger has taken financial responsibility for the child "from the start and continued to provide support".
 KNX 1070 radio reported that, in 2010, he bought a new four-bedroom house with a pool for Baena and their son in Bakersfield, California.
 Baena separated from her husband, Rogelio, a few months after Joseph's birth.
 She filed for divorce in 2008.
 Rogelio said that the child's birth certificate was falsified and that he planned to sue Schwarzenegger for engaging in conspiracy to falsify a public document, a serious crime in California.

-Pursuant to the divorce judgment, Schwarzenegger kept the Brentwood home, while Shriver purchased a new home nearby so that the children could travel between their parents' homes.
-They shared custody of the two youngest children.
-Schwarzenegger came under fire after the initial petition did not include spousal support and a reimbursement of attorney's fees.
-However, he claims this was not intentional and that he signed the initial documents without having properly read them.
-He filed amended divorce papers remedying this.
-Schwarzenegger and Shriver finalized their divorce in 2021, ten years after separating.

-In June 2022, a jury ruled that Maria Shriver was entitled to half of her ex-husband's post-divorce savings that he earned from 1986 to 2011, including a pension.

-After the scandal, Danish-Italian actress Brigitte Nielsen came forward and stated that she too had an affair with Schwarzenegger during the production of Red Sonja, while he had just started his relationship with Shriver.
 When asked in January 2014, "Of all the things you are famous for ... which are you least proud of?"
 Schwarzenegger replied, "I'm least proud of the mistakes I made that caused my family pain and split us up."